-In 2015 we had a simple vision – to develop new, innovative medicinal products based on known compounds and state of the art science.
+In 2015 we had a simple vision – to develop new, innovative treatments based on known compounds and state of the art science.
 We knew more what we weren’t than what we were.
-We weren’t deep pocketed or well known, which meant we were unencumbered by legacy pipelines or mismanaged expectations.
+We weren’t deep pocketed or well known, which meant we were not encumbered by legacy pipelines or mismanaged expectations.
 We were pharma, but we were not ‘Big Pharma’ – so the name Small Pharma felt natural and consistent with our vision.

 Our name has helped shape our values.
 We plan carefully to avoid overspending, and we remain focused on the science to guide our development.
 We work almost exclusively on small molecules as these tend to best fit our selection model.
 We raise the money we need, when we can, to support those projects that deserve attention but involve riskier capital than more mature pharma companies can commit.
 These values took us on the path to psychedelics, and ultimately drove a successful CAD$63m fundraising in the first half of 2021.

 We believe everyone should live with good mental health.
-Yet, since the discoveries of SSRIs 30 years ago, we have seen limited progress in identifying new approaches to the treatment of these complex and debilitating conditions.
+Yet, since the discovery of SSRIs 30 years ago, we have seen limited progress in identifying new approaches to the treatment of complex and debilitating conditions.

-Now, more than ever, we have the perfect chance to unlock better medicines, by taking unconventional and innovative approaches that give us the best chance of treating these conditions.
+Now, more than ever, we have the chance to unlock better treatments, by taking a radically different approach that targets the root cause of mental health conditions and gives us the best chance of treating these conditions.

 Backed by an experienced and passionate team and partnering with leading academic institutions, we’re driven by a common goal to progress new and transformative treatments for depression.